observablehq/framework/docs/loaders.md

 ## Routing

-When a file is referenced, either via [`FileAttachment`](./javascript/files) or [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), if the file does not exist, the CLI will look for a file of the same name with a double extension to see if there is a corresponding data loader.
+Data loaders live in `docs` alongside your other source files.
+When a file is referenced from JavaScript, either via [`FileAttachment`](./javascript/files) or [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), if the file does not exist, the CLI will look for a file of the same name with a double extension to see if there is a corresponding data loader.
 The following second extensions are checked, in order, with the corresponding language and interpreter:

 * `.js` - JavaScript (`node`)
 * `.ts` - TypeScript (`tsx`)